jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/ColorSpaces.rst

 YUY2 Colorformat
 ~~~~~~~~~~~~~~~~

-YUY2 is an `InterleavedImageFormat`_.
+YUY2 is an :doc:`Interleaved Image Format<InterleavedImageFormat>`.
 Bytes are arranged in memory like this:

 ``YUYV|YUYV|YUYV|YUYV|YUYV|YUYV|...``